 Efficient rail transport can be an important catalyst for economic growth and development.
-Rail transport can stimulate trade, link production sites to regional and international markets, promote the national and cross-border integration of regions and facilitate access to the labor market, education and health services.
+Rail transport can stimulate trade, link production sites to regional and international markets, promote national and cross-border integration of regions and facilitate access to labor markets, education and health services.

 PPPs in railways can bring opportunities for investment, operating efficiency and modern and clean technology.
 PPP railway projects providing for shared use of rail tracks may lead to efficiency gains and an increased revenue basis for states and private investors and make investment in PPP schemes more attractive.

 See below for documents and links relating to PPPs in the railway sector:

 The inclusion of or reference to any materials on this website does not mean that they are in any way approved, endorsed or recommended by the World Bank, the PPPLRC or by the donors who support the website.
 The PPPLRC accepts no responsibility or liability whatsoever with regard to the materials on this website.
 The materials are:

 - not necessarily comprehensive, complete, accurate or up to date;

 - sometimes linked to external sites over which the PPPLRC has no control and for which the PPPLRC assumes no responsibility;